Lexington, Kentucky: Professional sports

 Lexington is home to the Lexington Legends, a member of the Atlantic League of Professional Baseball, an independent MLB Partner league.
-The minor league team plays home games at The Ballpark at 207 Legends Lane.
+The minor league team plays home games at CommonSpirit Ballpark.
 In 2020, the team lost MLB affiliation under a new plan by the MLB.

 The city also hosts Lexington SC, which fields a men's team in the USL Championship and a women's team in the USL Super League.
 The club was founded in 2021 and currently plays at Lexington SC Stadium.

 Former professional sport teams based in Lexington were the Kentucky Thoroughblades, Lexington Men O' War, Lexington Bluegrass Bandits, Kentucky Horsemen, Bluegrass Warhorses, Bluegrass Stallions, Lexington Colts, and Lexington Counter Clocks.